ryboh1/habitsapp/README.md

 # habitsapp
-A Desktop App for Creating and Destroying Habits
+A Desktop App which creates a habit cheat sheet based off of the book "Atomic Habits" by James Clear.

 ## Getting Started